Lobby group asked to stop offering access to Ottawa in exchange for $10,000

 “Our office has absolutely indicated [to the council] that the pitch is neither accurate nor appropriate,” Caitlin Workman said.

-A spokesman for the council, Patrick Searle, said on Tuesday that the letter has been changed.
+A spokesman for the council, Patrick Searle, said on Tuesday that the letter had already been changed in June.
 The organization now promises “regular meetings” with Ms. McKenna’s chief of staff, Marlo Raynolds, rather than monthly meetings.

 A statement from the council said it complies with all federal ethics rules, meets with all parties and that its members come from across the political spectrum.